 Come in and view the historic court and club house, located on Davey Street near the historic Salamanca district in Hobart.
 A small donation will be gratefully received.
 The club is very active and the court is in continuous use from morning to evening on weekdays and weekends.

 The World Championship for real tennis dates back to 1740 and is the oldest trophy in world sport.
-The current world champion is Camden Riviere, based out of Charleston, South Carolina, who defeated long-time champion Robert Fahey in 2016.
-Fahey, who learned the game in Hobart, successfully defended his world title ten times, twice in Hobart, since he first won in 1994.
+The current world champion is Robert Fahey, who learned the game in Hobart and successfully defended his world title ten times, twice in Hobart, since he first won in 1994.
+Robert briefly lost the title to American Camden Riviere in 2016 but regained it in 2018 at the age of 50.
+Robert will defend his title in 2020 at Prested Hall, UK.

 The racquets are lop-sided to make it easier to cut or spin the ball.
 Although synthetic materials, such as carbon fibre, are used in the construction, the modern racquet is largely made of wood and has changed very little in appearance over the centuries.

 The balls are hand-made at the club by the professionals and are similar in weight and density to a baseball.
 Made of felt, cloth tape and twine, a real tennis ball is more lively and spins more than the lighter lawn tennis ball.